WCSCourses/Template_Course_Repo/course_data/README.md

-# Course Data Directory Intrsuctions for Training Team
+# Course Data Directory Instructions for Training Team

 ## Purpose
-This directory contains all datasets and supplementary materials that are essential for the course.
-The files here support the learning objectives and provide the necessary resources for participants.
+This directory contains all datasets and supplementary materials which are essential for the course.
+The files here support the learning objectives and provide the necessary resources for attendees.

 ## Suggested File Types
 - Datasets (CSV, JSON, SAM, FASTA etc.)